 Are extracurricular letters required?

-While not required, we recommend securing letters of recommendation from extracurriculars that were particularly significant.
-This may include research mentors or principal investigators (PI), physicians that you shadowed, or leadership from other volunteer organizations.
+While not required, we recommend securing letters of recommendation from extracurricular activities that were particularly significant.
+This may include research mentors or principal investigators (PI), physicians whom you shadowed, or leadership from other volunteer organizations.
 If appropriate, aim to secure a letter from each of your three most meaningful activities on your AMCAS.

 Who shouldn’t give me a recommendation?